Electrochemical Impedance Spectroscopy (EIS)

 Electrochemical Impedance Spectroscopy (EIS) is one of the most complex techniques in electrochemical research.
 On this page the basics of EIS are explained, i.e. the excitation and the signal as well as the recorded values.
 The visualization and analysis of the EIS data is explained in the following chapters.

-Electrochemical Impedance Spectroscopy (EIS) gained in the last 10 years a lot of attention.
+Electrochemical Impedance Spectroscopy (EIS) gained a lot of attention in the last 10 years.
 It is for multiple reasons quite popular.
 One reason is that EIS allows separating the influences of different components that means the contribution of the electron transfer resistance, double layer capacity, etc.

 Another one is that EIS is very surface sensitive, which makes many changes visible that other techniques don’t see, for example changes in polymer layers due to swelling, surface changes due to protein adsorption or penetration of corrosion protection layers.
 As a result EIS is interesting for analytical electrochemistry, because molecules can be detected without a redox active marker.

 While resistance is the ratio of voltage or potential and current for a DC (direct current) system, the impedance is the ratio of voltage or potential and current for AC (alternating current) systems.
 The wave nature makes it necessary to define the impedance with two parameters.
 One is the total impedance Z and the other one is the phase shift Φ.

 Periodic waves of current and voltage